Beltrante/SmartForest-for-Sustainable-Living/README.md

 | Lorenzo      | Poretti  | [@lap98](https://github.com/lap98)     |
 | Francesco      | Piferi  | [@francescopiferi99](https://github.com/francescopiferi99)     |

+## Technology Overview

+SmartForest is a home automation system integrated into **MagicMirror2**, which serves as a smart display.
+MagicMirror2 comes with a built-in _microphone_ and _speaker_ for voice commands to SmartForest, and is powered by a Raspberry Pi.
+To use SmartForest, the home must have photovoltaic panels and batteries installed to generate and store electricity.
+SmartForest aims to make users aware of their energy consumption, helping them reduce their carbon footprint and energy costs.

+The system is a **web application** built with **Vue.js** and **Nuxt** frameworks.
+Vue.js allows for flexible and simple user interface creation, while Nuxt provides additional features for server-side operations, resulting in a responsive user interface even on less powerful Raspberry Pi devices.

+For the **conversational agent**, **DialogFlow** was chosen for its simplicity and scalability.
+DialogFlow uses intents to map user requests to appropriate actions. **Flora**, the conversational agent in SmartForest, has three main categories of intents: advice (providing information and suggestions to encourage responsible behavior), forest management (handling tasks related to forest management), and guide (providing information about mirror usability, such as tutorials).

 ## How to start the application
 Go to the project folder
 ```bash